All Episodes

 which you've probably heard of as a kind of engine

-lubricant used in both cars, and.
+lubricant used in both cars, and playing sure castro yeah,

-I've seen everything.
-But the pair's first attempt at aerial
+I've seen everything, but the pair's first attempt at aerial

 advertising didn't draw much notice.
 They actually decided to try